top of page

 About

-Conceived of by Courtney Wise and Robin Dekkers in 2017, Art Haus Collective is a performing arts organization dedicated to bringing edgy, spectacular performances of classical and contemporary works into unique spaces.
-In 2017 their performance of Stravinsky’s Rite of Spring at Burning Man drew a crowd of estimated 10,000 and a photo capturing the moment earned a spot in the Smithsonian “No Spectators: The Art of Burning Man” exhibit.
-The group is made up largely of members of the Bay Area arts communities as well as artists from all over the world.
-Art Haus is creating exciting new experiences around classical music that defy expectations.
+Art Haus Collective is dedicated to bringing edgy, spectacular performances of classical and contemporary works into unique spaces.
+Our 2017 performance of Stravinsky’s Rite of Spring at Burning Man drew an estimated audience of 10,000, and a photo capturing the moment earned a spot in the “No Spectators: The Art of Burning Man” exhibit at the Smithsonian Institution.

 Directors